Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2017-03-01/types.md

 ## UserCreateParameterProperties
 ### Properties
 * **confirmation**: 'invite' | 'signup' (WriteOnly): Determines the type of confirmation e-mail that will be sent to the newly created user.
-Possible values include: 'signup', 'invite'
 * **email**: string (Required): Email address.
 Must not be empty and must be unique within the service instance.
 * **firstName**: string (Required): First name.
 * **groups**: [GroupContract](#groupcontract)[] (ReadOnly): Collection of groups user is part of.